The classic French baked scallops dish, Coquilles Saint Jacques. Photo courtesy CBCrabcakes.com.

 - Sprigs of fresh herbs for garnish: tarragon or flat-leaf parsley

-- In a separate saucepan, cook the butter and flour slowly for two minutes.
+- COOK the butter and flour slowly for two minutes in a separate saucepan.

-- Remove from heat; add the cooking liquid and blend; then add the milk, stirring to blend into a smooth sauce.
+- REMOVE from the heat; add the cooking liquid and blend.
+Then add the milk, stirring to blend into a smooth sauce.
 Return to heat and boil for one minute.

 Serve with Chardonnay or white Burgundy.
 Rice with herbs and fresh peas and a seasonal green vegetables add a nice counterpoint—and some color—to the plate.